cloudquery/cloudquery/website/tables/digitalocean/digitalocean_storage_volumes.md

 # Table: digitalocean_storage_volumes

-This table shows data for Digitalocean Storage Volumes.
+This table shows data for DigitalOcean Storage Volumes.

 The primary key for this table is **id**.